rgw3d/PiQuadcopter/README.md

 - Run `setup_pi_software.sh`, which will install `libserialport`, `isc-dhcp-server`, `hostapd`, and download `cMultiWii`, `websocketpp`.
 It will also compile the websocket server
   - You need to check to see if your MultiWii is `/dev/ttyUSB0`.
 Check the troubleshooting section for more information
 - Since your network configuration and device might be different, your `/etc/network/interfaces`, `/etc/default/isc-dhcp-server`, and `/etc/dhcp/dhcpd.conf` files are not automatically modified.
-- Add the following configuration to your `/etc/network/interfaces` file in order for `hostapd` to work properly
+- Add the following configuration to your `/etc/network/interfaces` file in order for `hostapd` to work.
+Also, remove any reference to `wpa_supplicant`, as it causes issues with `hostapd`
 ```
 allow-hotplug wlan0
 iface wlan0 inet static